-- In a large bowl, using an electric mixer, combine butter and cream cheese until fluffy.
+- Heat oven to 350°F and line a cookie sheet with parchment paper.
+In a large bowl, combine butter and cream cheese using an electric mixer until fluffy.

-- Add egg and vanilla, mix until completely incorporated, then add cake mix and continue mixing until a dough forms (will be thick).
-Fold in chocolate chips.
+- Add egg and vanilla and mix until completely incorporated.
+Then add cake mix and continue mixing until a dough forms (it will be thick).
+Fold in white chocolate chips.

-- Place cookies 2 inches apart onto a parchment lined cookie sheet and bake for 10-12 minutes, until centers are set.
+- Place cookies 2 inches apart onto the cookie sheet and bake for 10-12 minutes, or until centers are set.

 - Let cookies cool completely on a wire rack.
 Then dust with more powdered sugar if desired.